ndsev/zserio-tutorial-cpp/README.md

 The latest build of the zserio compiler and runtime library can be get from [Zserio Releases](https://github.com/ndsev/zserio/releases).

 If you want to build from source, please follow the [Zserio Compiler Build Instructions](https://github.com/ndsev/zserio/blob/master/doc/ZserioBuildInstructions.md#zserio-compiler-build-instructions).

 ## Installation & Prerequisites

 Before we start, make sure you have the following components installed:

-- JAVA JRE
+- Java JRE
 - CMake

 ## Set up dev environment